 - One of the Valhalla comic albums ends this way.
 Earlier in the story, Loki lures a giant's horse away to make sure the giant can't complete a bet.
-He does this by disguising himself as a mare - and months later, comes back with a gift for Odin, the eight-legged steed Sleipnir.
-Loki runs into the male horse again at the end of the story and promptly flees for his life with the horse in pursuit.
+He does this by disguising himself as a mare — and months later, comes back with a gift for Odin, the eight-legged steed Sleipnir.
+Loki runs into the stallion again at the end of the story and promptly flees for his life with the horse in pursuit.

 - Ace Ventura: When Nature Calls ends with Ace being chased through the jungle by the native tribes, after they discover The Chief's Daughter is no longer a virgin.

 - The alternate ending of Faster has the protagonist driving off into the sunset, pursued by police cars.